leo-chartier/moonshot/project_report.md

 As part of the ALGOSUP curriculum and its degree, the students must work on a personal software creation project.
 This official degree is split into two required levels: a level 6 and a level 7 (obtainable one year after the previous one).

+Before going any further into the matter, I would like to state the following: \
+This project is not my first.
+My previous end-of-degree project did not work out and I ended up rerouting myself on this second one.
+This document will only describe the new project.

 ### Visual Novel definition

-First of all, I need to define a concept that is at the heart of this project: Visual Novels.
+First of all, I need to define a concept that is at the heart of this project: visual novels.

-Visual Novels (VN for short) are a type of video game that could be described as "books for computers."
+Visual novels (VN for short) are a type of video game that could be described as "books for computers."
 Most of the time, they are accompanied by images, music, and sounds, as well as videos and interactive buttons.

 What differentiates them the most from our usual books is their interactivity.
 The player is provided with choices that change the story, offering a variety of scenarios.